midearth-labs/fit-journey/game/design/implementation-roadmap.md

 ## Conclusion

-This implementation roadmap provides a comprehensive, phase-based approach to building the Fitness AI Game.
+This implementation roadmap provides a comprehensive, phase-based approach to building the FitJourney Game.
 Each phase builds upon the previous one, ensuring a solid foundation while progressively adding advanced features.
 The timeline is realistic and accounts for testing, optimization, and quality assurance at each stage.

 The roadmap emphasizes:
 - **Incremental delivery** with working features at each phase